microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 Clearly that is a lot of file that developers need to maintain.
 To simplify this, we use a single TypeSpec file that generates all necessary manifests from one definition.
 TypeSpec helps define data and services, reducing errors in API development and consumption.

-Let's understand the TypeSpec file.
-Open main.tsp from the project's root.
-In this file, you'll find decorators (starting with @), namespaces, models, enums, and other definitions for your agent.
+In the TypeSpec files main.tsp and actions.tsp, you'll find decorators (starting with @), namespaces, models, enums, and other definitions for your agent.

-Check this table to understand the decorators used in main.tsp file.
+Check this table to understand some of the decorators used in these files

 | Annotation             | Description                                                                                                                                                     |